Hello, podcast guest!

 1: SOFTWARE

-Podcasting used to require separate software like Skype, but these days most podcasts are created using web-based services such as Streamyard and Zencastr, or video conferencing apps like Zoom.
-If your host is using one of these, they'll send you a link at some point before recording.
+Most podcasts are created using videocall apps like Zoom, or web-based services such as Streamyard and Zencastr.
+At some point before recording, your host will send you a link.
 All you have to do is click/tap the link and give the app or website access to your microphone (and camera, if you're also recording video).

 If your host hasn't told you how they record, or if you're not familiar with the service or app they use, ask them so they can help you get set up.
 Your host wants you to have a good time on their show, so don't be embarrassed.